 Overall, Georgia has seen significant progress in responding to VAWG, especially DV, including by law enforcement and increased disclosure of incidents by victims/survivors in the past few years, as evidenced by the relevant administrative data.
 More specifically, the number of indictments in domestic violence cases increased from 516 in 2014 to 3,955 (resulting in 1,714 convictions) in 2018, while the number of issued restraining orders increased from 902 in 2014 to 8,621 in 2019 (10 months only).
 Some 18 per cent of women, who have ever experienced intimate partner violence, have appealed for support to the police – as opposed to only 1.5 per cent in 2009.

-However, significant challenges remain in terms of addressing sexual violence and underreporting of these crimes.
-When it comes to crimes against sexual freedom and integrity, the number of prosecutions initiated increased from 80 in 2014 to 158 in 2018 (only a handful of cases heaving reached the courts), while according to the National Study on Violence against Women in Georgia (2017), the prevalence of these crimes is much higher, although even these data paint only a partial picture of the actual scale of the problem.
-According to the Study, 3 per cent of women reported experiencing attempted rape and sexual assault by a non-partner and 9 per cent of women have experienced sexual violence in their childhood.

 Even though a major positive shift in societal attitudes and perceptions of VAWG/DV in general is evident in Georgia (as discussed under paragraphs 18 and 19 - Stereotypes and harmful practices), sexual violence remains a taboo, and harmful attitudes towards this problem persist.
 According to the above study, 50 per cent of men still believe that one cannot call it rape if the victim doesn’t physically fight back.
 On this particular indicator, progress has been slow, in that it has only decreased by three percentage points since 2014 as evidenced by the UNFPA Study on Men and Gender Relations (2014).

 To further strengthen efficiency of the response to VAW/DV, the MoIA established the Human Rights Protection Department within its structure in 2018 to oversee investigations into and administrative proceedings on domestic violence, violence against women (including sexual violence), crimes committed on the grounds of discrimination; hate crimes; trafficking and crimes committed by and/or towards minors.
 The Department is tasked with identifying gaps in the response, analyze data, issue binding recommendations to police and contribute to policymaking.